 Easier to Learn the Language

-You’ve gone to teach English as a foreign language in the country you’ve travelled to, but wouldn’t it also be a nice challenge and skill to pick up if you could learn the local language while there.
-If you’re travelling alone then you will probably find it easier to do that than if you were travelling with friends or as a couple.
+Wouldn’t it be a nice challenge and skill to pick up if you could learn the local language while there.
+If you’re travelling alone then you will probably find it easier than if you were travelling with friends or as a couple.
 The reason why is because you wouldn’t have the availability of having someone you know to speak English with.
-Communicating with the locals will allow you to integrate more into your surroundings and you’ll have so much more fun and feel a lot more comfortable on your solo travels.
+Communicating with the locals will allow you to integrate more into your surroundings.
+You’ll have so much more fun and feel a lot more comfortable on your solo travels.